tytydraco/yessleep/out/Dont_hike_solo_in_bear_country.md

 *Five.*

-I pulled the flashlight out of my back and whipped around, flashing the bear.
+I pulled the flashlight out of my backpack and whipped around, flashing the bear.
 As the light hit, the bear seemed to stop in its tracks.
 I inspected the creature, my bones chilled from the horror I was witnessing.

 A blue fabric of clothing hung out of its mouth, teeth piercing through the middle and making a fabric mouthguard.
 A scar latched around the top right of its head in a perfect circle, it creased over the eyes which I noticed were different colors.
 One was a shade of brown, and the other was crystal-white, where the scar looped around.
 Its bloody vigor was riddled with pink patches of skin all over certain spots of the body and missing a massive chunk of its ear.